TylerBuese/PasswordManager/README.md

 4.)
 Set up a new password by typing "spw", or Set-Password.

 5.)
-Get the password by typing "gpw", or Get-Passwords.
+Get the password by typing "gpw", or Get-Passwords.\n
     i.)
 To remove passwords, navigate to %appdata%\PasswordManager\passwords and delete the respective files.
 (Note: In the future I'll create a delete function for this.)